TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Project Proposal.md

 ### Background

-During the pandemic, chess increased in popularity [5].
-Online chess specifically had a major influx of activity, with Chess.com adding 1 million accounts from March to November 2020, and a 2.8 million member increase in November alone [5].
+During the pandemic, chess increased in popularity [13].
+Online chess specifically had a major influx of activity, with Chess.com adding 1 million accounts from March to November 2020, and a 2.8 million member increase in November alone [13].
 This newfound popularity opens up opportunities for innovation on this classic game.
 An automated chess board would support primarily online chess players who want to improve their over-the-board (OTB) game.

 AI has had a major impact in the world of chess, especially in the context of online play [6].
 It provides learning opportunities, as certain AI can beat any human player.
 Chess games played OTB do not usually have this capability except for automated boards.
 AI in OTB implementations will allow players to improve by progressively increasing the strength of their opponent.
 This function would aid online players transitioning to OTB play, as they could play against AI before a human opponent.
 This feature also supports those who want to play OTB chess but cannot do so alone.

-Many efforts have been made to ensure that chess tournaments are accommodating to those with disabilities [7].
+Many efforts have been made to ensure that chess tournaments are accommodating to those with disabilities [17].
 These accommodations still could be improved upon for player autonomy and ease in preparing.
-For those with Alzheimer’s, other dementias, dyslexia, dysgraphia, fine/gross motor needs, who are blind, or those with a temporary disability such as a broken hand, an accommodation that can be made is the assignment of a Game Assistant (GA) [7].
-In cases such as these, the GA may be needed for piece movement, clock pressing, and/or scoring [7].
+For those with Alzheimer’s, other dementias, dyslexia, dysgraphia, fine/gross motor needs, who are blind, or those with a temporary disability such as a broken hand, an accommodation that can be made is the assignment of a Game Assistant (GA) [17].
+In cases such as these, the GA may be needed for piece movement, clock pressing, and/or scoring [17].
 An automated board could help as an alternative to a GA by helping with piece movement, automatically keeping time, and automating scoring.
 This would allow players more independence, as they would not have to rely on the assistance of a GA, and fewer volunteers would be needed for tournaments.

 ## Specifications

-The chess board will meet the following requirements to ensure reliability and operability:
+The chessboard will meet the following requirements to ensure reliability and operability:

 1. **Voice Input**